 - A need to urinate frequently, especially at night

-- Inability to urinate
+- An inability to urinate

-- Difficulty in having an erection
+- Difficulty in obtaining an erection

 - Painful ejaculation